garcia/simfile/docs/source/timing-note-data.rst

 Getting the displayed BPM
 -------------------------

-On StepMania's music selection screen, players can typically see the selected chart's BPM range - either a static value, a range of values, or an animation of random values (sometimes used to make "boss songs" look more intimidating).
+On StepMania's music selection screen, players can typically see the selected chart's BPM, whether static or a range of values.
+For most charts, this is inferred through its timing data, but the :code:`DISPLAYBPM` tag can be used to override this value.
+Additionally, the special :code:`DISPLAYBPM` value :code:`*` obfuscates the BPM on the song selection screen, typically with a flashing sequence of random numbers.

 To get the displayed BPM, use the :func:`.displaybpm` function: